-- 1. The Sun is directly overhead it is mid-day. - 2.
-Twelve hours have passed since 1.
+- 2. Twelve hours have passed since 1.
 The Earth has rotated round and the observer is on the opposite side of the Earth from the Sun.
 It is mid-night.
 The Earth has also moved round in its orbit a little. - 3.
 The Earth has rotated exactly 360°.
 Exactly one sidereal day has passed since 1. - 4.
 It is mid-day again exactly one solar day since 1.
-Note that the Earth has rotated more than $360^{\circ}$ since 1.
+Note that the Earth has rotated more than 360° since 1.